Rear Main Seal Removal and Installation

 We’ve all experienced the "joys" of owning a Jeep.
 One of the not-so-pleasant joys comes in the form of little, or large, oil spots on your driveway.
 The most common cause is the rear main seal.
 Whether you have an 88 XJ or a 2002 TJ, this problem plagues Jeeps young and old.

-Before you write it off as, "It’s a Jeep thing," you might want think again before your Jeep becomes a burnt "thing" on the side of the road.
-I personally have had a vehicle catch fire from oil on the exhaust.
-Just do it!
-The following is a rather simple procedure that can be d with basic hand tools and a little patience.
+The following is a rather simple procedure that can be done with basic hand tools and a little patience.
 Over the years several rocks have had their way with the oil pan on our 2002 TJ.
 We will be replacing that as well, for good measure.

 Project Length